shamanec/GADS-devices-provider/docs/setup.md

 ### Known limitations
 1. It is not possible to execute **driver.executeScript("mobile: startPerfRecord")** with Appium to record application performance since Xcode tools are not available.
-2. Anything else that might need Instruments and any other Xcode/OSX exclusive tools
+2. Anything else that might need Instruments and/or any other Xcode/OSX exclusive tools

 ### Prepare WebDriverAgent file

-You need an Apple Developer account to sign and build `WebDriverAgent`
+You need an Apple Developer account to build and sign `WebDriverAgent`

 1. Download and install [iOS App Signer](https://dantheman827.github.io/ios-app-signer/)
 2. Open `WebDriverAgent.xcodeproj` in Xcode.